ancyrweb/faussaire/README.md

 * Get closer to what a network request flow should look alike (in term of headers, etc)
 * Add Listeners which look for a certain template and then call subscribers when it happen, and/or pass additional options to the controller (like Symfony Events Listeners)
+* Create an additionnal library to manage storage and simulate a database